terraform-ibm-modules/terraform-ibm-secrets-manager-iam-engine/README.md

 The module supports the following operations:

-- Optionally assigning a given user a Secrets Manager "Manager" role (disabled by default - not recommended for production - users should be assigned roles using access groups instead of direct role access)."
 - Creates a new Service ID
 - Assigns the new Service ID "Editor" role access for "iam-groups"
 - Assigns the new Service ID "Operator" role access for "iam-identity".
 If user set the input variable add_service_id_creator_role to true, this module will also add "Service ID creator" role access for "iam-identity".
 It is recommended to set it true if the service ID creation is disabled in the IAM settings.